boa-z/KaoYan/ky-english/writing/Writing.md

 Do not use your name or the name of your university.
 Do not write your address.
 (10 points)

+### 2015 S4 PA Answer v20240904

+Dear Students,

+We are excited to announce that our university will be hosting a summer camp for high school students.
+The camp will feature a variety of activities, including academic workshops, sports competitions, cultural performances, and outdoor adventures.

+We are looking for enthusiastic volunteers to help organize and facilitate the camp activities.
+If you are interested in gaining valuable leadership experience, making new friends, and contributing to a fun and educational summer camp, we encourage you to sign up as a volunteer.
+Don't miss this opportunity to be part of an exciting and rewarding experience!

 ## 2015 S4 PB

 48 Directions: